raedyping/PersonalWebsite2019/content/home/experience.md

   date_end = "2010-09-01"
   description = """

+  My responsibilities included:
-  * Collaborated with textbook writers and geometricians to author a white paper about PreK to 6th grade geometry curricula
+  * Collaborating with textbook writers and geometricians to author a white paper about PreK to 6th grade geometry curricula
-  * Conducted a lecture series about bridging the gap between the lab and the classroom
+  * Conducting a lecture series about bridging the gap between the lab and the classroom
-  * Lead a series of Work Circles where Pre-K and Kindergarten teachers worked together with researchers to create potential math lessons
+  * Leading a series of Work Circles where Pre-K and Kindergarten teachers worked together with researchers to create potential math lessons

   """

   [[experience]]